ESF:BKV_ERNO Economy of Non-profit - Course Information

 - create a project proposal or an application for the financial support;

 - 1. Basic information about the course.
-Specification of the position of the non-profit sector within the national economy.
-Various approaches to this subject.
+Definition of functions of the non-profit sector in the national economy.
+Different approaches to defining the non-profit sector.

-- 2. Non-profit sector history.
-Economic theories of the non-profit sector.
+- 2. History of the non-profit sector.
+NGOs in economic theories.

-- 4. Mission, goals and activities of the non-profit sector.
+- 4. Mission, objectives, functions, and activities of NGOs.